autumnlf/HW02_AdvancedCSS/README.md

 ## Description
 In this homework assignment, I was tasked with recreating a given portfolio site without any starter code.
 *   Site to recreate:

     ![site to recreate](./assets/02-advanced-css-homework-demo.gif)

+*update: given the assignment to update the site after a big project

 ## Screenshots: